 Annual budgets will reflect the best estimate of the resources available to each school/academy for the forthcoming year and how those resources are to be utilised by each school/academy.
-There should be a clear link between the SP objectives and the budgeted utilisation of resources.
+There should be a clear link between the SDP objectives and the budgeted utilisation of resources.
 The budgetary planning process will incorporate the following elements:

-- forecasts of the likely number of pupils to estimate the amount of ESFA grant receivable - review of other income sources available to the individual school/academies within the MAT to assess likely level of receipts - a consolidated position reflecting the budget for the entire MAT - review of past individual performance against budgets to promote an understanding of the Trust cost base - identification of potential efficiency savings - review of the main expenditure headings in light of the strategic plan objectives and the expected variations in cost, e.g. pay increases, inflation and other anticipated changes - school/academy budgets which must be presented by the Head Teachers to the scrutiny panel in line with published timelines.
+- forecasts of the likely number of pupils to estimate the amount of ESFA grant receivable - review of other income sources available to the individual school/academies within the MAT to assess likely level of receipts - a consolidated position reflecting the budget for the entire MAT - review of past individual performance against budgets to promote an understanding of the Trust cost base - identification of potential efficiency savings - review of the main expenditure headings in light of the strategic plan objectives and the expected variations in cost, e.g. pay increases, inflation and other anticipated changes - school/academy budgets which must be recommended by Local Governing Boards to the MAT scrutiny panel in line with published timelines.